avilleret/Gem-wiki/How-to-build-Gem-on-Microsoft-Windows.md

 ### filmDS – play films with Direct Show

-You need the Microsoft Windows SDK : [http://msdn.microsoft.com/en-US/windows/desktop/bb980924](http://msdn.microsoft.com/en-US/windows/desktop/bb980924).
+You need the Microsoft Windows SDK: [http://msdn.microsoft.com/en-US/windows/desktop/bb980924](http://msdn.microsoft.com/en-US/windows/desktop/bb980924).
 Some files lack in the one that comes with Visual C++ 2010 Express.

-You need the Windows Driver Kit for ATL support : [http://msdn.microsoft.com/en-us/windows/hardware/hh852365](http://msdn.microsoft.com/en-us/windows/hardware/hh852365).
+You need the Windows Driver Kit for ATL support: [http://msdn.microsoft.com/en-us/windows/hardware/hh852365](http://msdn.microsoft.com/en-us/windows/hardware/hh852365).
 Get the one compatible with your IDE (7.1,0 for me)

 Update the macros in the *DirectShow properties sheet*.